 The Committee considers requests for amendments at each meeting.
-Amendments must be submitted to the requisite standard and by the due date in order to be considered at the next meeting.
+Amendments must be submitted to the requisite standard in order to be presented for consideration.

 Principal Investigators are required to submit monitoring reports on an annual basis until the project is completed.
 The AIHW Ethics Committee is required to monitor approved projects through to completion.
 Projects are considered complete when results have been disseminated and all AIHW-supplied data have been returned or destroyed at which time the Principal Investigator should submit a final report.
 The Principal Investigator is responsible for the security and, if required, the disposal of the data received from the Institute.